 Surveys show nearly half of workers are worried automation will make them obsolete, though they also saw the potential benefits.
 Those fears aren’t entirely unwarranted.
-The labor market is in the middle of a massive shift, not only in the way people work but also in what their daily work entails.
-After ramping up on automation and other technologies to support hybrid and remote work, employees are now investigating how generative AI in the workplace looks.
+The labor market is in the middle of a massive shift.
+Not only in the way people work but also in what their daily work entails.
+Employees have already adapted to automation and other technologies for hybrid and remote work.
+Now, they’re exploring how generative AI can enhance the workplace.

 In its 2023 “Generative AI and the Future of Work in America” report, McKinsey estimates “that 11.8 million workers currently in occupations with shrinking demand may need to move into different lines of work by 2030.”

-But despite the need for new skills, maybe even entirely new roles, companies continue to find their budgets are tight, making it necessary to look inside their current workforces for those new skills.
+But despite the need for new skills, maybe even entirely new roles, companies continue to find their budgets are tight.
+This makes it necessary to look inside their current workforce for those new skills.
 In the current economic climate, “employers must make the most of the skills their current employees possess by providing opportunities for upskilling and reskilling.”

 What Is Upskilling?

-When an employee takes on upskilling, they are seeking to expand their existing skill set to enhance their current performance while also potentially offering advancement opportunities.
+When an employee takes on upskilling, they are seeking to expand their existing skill set.
+This helps to enhance their current performance while also potentially offering advancement opportunities.

 “If humans can use Generative AI to complete tasks faster, easier, or better than they could before because the technology has certain skills, then we can start to assign tasks differently.
 This is a key to success—technology is not directly replacing jobs; rather it’s changing.”